-- To provide excellent educational programs which are responsive to the community. - To create an intellectually stimulating environment for students, faculty, and staff. - To stimulate a climate of quality improvement.
+- To provide excellent educational programs which are responsive to the community. - To create an intellectually stimulating environment for students, faculty and staff. - To contribute to the community's well-being through faculty, staff and student services. - To stimulate a climate of quality improvement.